 The SET ROLE statement can be used to specify a role to be enabled for the current session.
 A user can only enable a role that has been granted to them.
 Any roles not listed and not already enabled are disabled for the current session.
 If no roles are enabled, the user will have the privileges granted by any of the roles that (s)he belongs to.

-'''

 To enable a specific role:

 '''

+SET ROLE <roleName>;

 '''

-SET ROLE <roleName>;

 To enable all roles:

+'''

 SET ROLE ALL;

-No roles enabled:

-SET ROLE NONE;

 '''